TrafficSignal2217/track-game/README.txt

 the factory items from the source to the finish.

 Purpose:
 The purpose of this game is for me to learn how to code in C++.
-The game will probably suck.

 How the game will work:
 The left side of the screen will be the actual level, which is where the tracks